Topic

 Joined: Wed Jul 02, 2008 4:47 pm

-New Durham Police Electronically Printed Tickets Fatal Error
+NEW Durham Police Electronically Printed Tickets Fatal Error

-Unread post by radarscam »
+Post by radarscam »

 Some Durham Police have the ability to print tickets via their on board computer and swiping your drivers license.